-811 If a majority of the membership of the school board of (16)812 any school district resigns from office, the State Board of 813 Education shall be authorized to assign an interim superintendent, 814 who shall be responsible for the administration, management and 815 operation of the school district until the time as new board 816 members are selected or the Governor declares a state of emergency 817 in that school district under subsection (12), whichever occurs 818 In that case, the State Board of Education, acting through first.
-819 the interim superintendent, shall have all powers which were held 820 by the previously existing school board, and may take any action as prescribed in Section 37-17-13 and/or one or more of the 821 822 actions authorized in this section.
+811 If a majority of the membership of the school board of 812 any school district resigns from office, the State Board of Education shall be authorized to assign an interim superintendent, 813 814 who shall be responsible for the administration, management and 815 operation of the school district until the time as new board 816 members are selected or the Governor declares a state of emergency 817 in that school district under subsection (12), whichever occurs In that case, the State Board of Education, acting through 818 first.
+819 the interim superintendent, shall have all powers which were held 820 by the previously existing school board, and may take any action 821 as prescribed in Section 37-17-13 and/or one or more of the 822 actions authorized in this section.

-823 (17)(a) If the Governor declares a state of emergency in a 824 school district, the State Board of Education may take all such 825 action pertaining to that school district as is authorized under 826 subsection (12) or (15) of this section, including the appointment 827 of an interim superintendent.
-The State Board of Education shall 828 also have the authority to issue a written request with 829 documentation to the Governor asking that the office of the 830 superintendent of the school district be subject to recall. Ιf 831 the Governor declares that the office of the superintendent of the school district is subject to recall, the local school board or 832 the county election commission, as the case may be, shall take the 833 834 following action:
+(17) (a) If the Governor declares a state of emergency in a school district, the State Board of Education may take all such action pertaining to that school district as is authorized under subsection (12) or (15) of this section, including the appointment of an interim superintendent.
+The State Board of Education shall also have the authority to issue a written request with documentation to the Governor asking that the office of the superintendent of the school district be subject to recall.
+If the Governor declares that the office of the superintendent of the school district is subject to recall, the local school board or

-835 (i) If the office of superintendent is an elected 836 office, in those years in which there is no general election, the 837 name shall be submitted by the State Board of Education to the 838 county election commission, and the county election commission 839 shall submit the question at a special election to the voters eligible to vote for the office of superintendent within the 840 841 county, and the special election shall be held within sixty (60) 842 days from notification by the State Board of Education.
-The 843 ballot shall read substantially as follows:

-844"Shall County Superintendent of Education (here the845name of the superintendent shall be inserted) of the 846(here the title of the school district shall be inserted) be847retained in office?
-YesNo"

-If a majority of those voting on the question votes against retaining the superintendent in office, a vacancy shall exist which shall be filled in the manner provided by law; otherwise, the superintendent shall remain in office for the term of that office, and at the expiration of the term shall be eligible for qualification and election to another term or terms.

-854 (ii) If the office of superintendent is an 855 appointive office, the name of the superintendent shall be 856 submitted by the president of the local school board at the next 857 regular meeting of the school board for retention in office or 858 dismissal from office.
-If a majority of the school board voting 859 on the question vote against retaining the superintendent in 860 office, a vacancy shall exist which shall be filled as provided by 861 law, otherwise the superintendent shall remain in office for the 862 duration of his employment contract.
+833 the county election commission, as the case may be, shall take the 834 following action: 835 If the office of superintendent is an elected 836 office, in those years in which there is no general election, the 837 name shall be submitted by the State Board of Education to the 838 county election commission, and the county election commission 839 shall submit the question at a special election to the voters 840 eligible to vote for the office of superintendent within the 841 county, and the special election shall be held within sixty (60) 842 days from notification by the State Board of Education.
+843 ballot shall read substantially as follows: "Shall County Superintendent of Education (here the 844 845 name of the superintendent shall be inserted) of the 846 (here the title of the school district shall be inserted) be retained in office?
+Yes No " 847 848 If a majority of those voting on the question votes against 849 retaining the superintendent in office, a vacancy shall exist 850 which shall be filled in the manner provided by law; otherwise, 851 the superintendent shall remain in office for the term of that 852 office, and at the expiration of the term shall be eligible for 853 qualification and election to another term or terms.
+854 (ii) If the office of superintendent is an 855 appointive office, the name of the superintendent shall be 856 submitted by the president of the local school board at the next regular meeting of the school board for retention in office or